mparticle-integrations/mparticle-android-integration-adobe-media/README.md

 This repository contains the [Adobe Media](https://docs.adobe.com/content/help/en/media-analytics/using/media-overview.html) integration for the [mParticle Android SDK](https://github.com/mParticle/mparticle-android-sdk).

+Please note that the `adobemedia-kit` contains all the functionality of the `adobe-kit`.
+The presence of both will result in Duplicate Class errors and a failed build due to the overlap.

 ### Adding the integration

 1. Add the kit dependency to your app's build.gradle: